 About the training provider

 The Farlingaye and Kesgrave Teaching School Alliance was established in 2011 as part of the first cohort of Teaching Schools nationally.
-We were the first Teaching School within Suffolk, and feel that we have established a positive working relationship across the county providing tailored support, raising achievement for pupils and developing staff.
+Now encompassed by East Anglian Schools Trust.
+We were the first Teaching School Alliance in Suffolk, and have established a highly positive working relationship across the county providing tailored support, raising achievement for pupils and developing staff.

-We work with a variety of secondary schools within Suffolk, a full list depending on the training programme you choose can be found on our website. (http://www.farlingayekesgravetsa.co.uk/)
+We work with a variety of secondary schools within Suffolk, a list depending on the training programme you choose can be found on our website http://www.farlingayekesgravetsa.co.uk

-Our long standing and collaborative working relationships with both our accrediting providers is second to none, which is reflected in the success rates of our trainees.
+Our long standing and collaborative working relationships with both our accrediting providers is second to none, and this is reflected in the success rates of our trainees.

 About the accredited body